vulcangz/catego/README.md

 ## Example use-case

 This library has been made to represent a tree of categories in RAM and to know if a category is banned very quickly.
-If you ban an upper category, every category beneath will be ban as well.
+If you ban an upper category, every category beneath will be banned as well.

 ## Documentation